jacobobryant/cdn/sample/announcement.md

 help more, though of course the link wouldn't have your referral code then.
 Either way I'll be grateful.

 Last week when I asked for blog post topics someone mentioned serialized fiction.
 I'll be adding some relevant sources for that to my RSS reader, and I'll see if I can think of anything interesting to say.
-If you have any other ideas for things you'd be interested to hear me write about, let me know.
+If you have any other ideas for things you'd like to hear me write about, let me know.
+Regardless I'll probably write the next few pieces about whatever is most interesting to me personally, but I'd like to shift gradually towards writing things that are interesting to all (or at least many) of you.

 Jacob